anshgoyalevil/e-learning-system-design/README.md

 # E-Learning System

-Beautiful UI & UX E-Learning App where Students Can Have Live Chat with Other Learners While Watching Educational Video Courses.
-With Deep Learning Based Assignment Proofing System for Instructors.
+This is a Complete E-Learning System where the users can create their account and enroll in the courses.
+The courses contain the live chat feature where the students can learn while chatting with their fellow mates.

 Highlights:
-- The web app contains a live chat feature with custom room for each course.
-This would help students watch the recorded lectures while chatting with their friends.
+- The web app contains live chat feature with seprate room for each course.
-- A deep learning-based image similarity processing API is implemented to check if two assignments submitted by different students are similar or not.
-- The web app contains a note taking feature, with which, the students can take notes while learning the course.
-- The app is implemented with industry best password protection strategy with multiple salt rounds and hashing function implemented internally using bcrypt.
-It also contains Google OAuth2.0 Authentication Implementation for faster and secure logins.
+- It contains low latency database connections and CRUD queries for better performance.
+- The Web App is completely mobile responsive.
+- It contains state of the art User Authentication System to handle user data and encrypt the passwords using the internal bcrypt hashing and salting methodology.
+- Google OAuth2.0 Authentication Integrated.

 ## Frontend Technologies Used:-
 - Socketio